Sportswear

 Sports fabrics are technical materials which help to keep the wearer comfortable during exercise.
 The type of fabric required will depend upon the intensity of the exercise and the activity.
-Yoga clothing should use fabrics with exceptional stretch ability for easy movement which will likely require the fabric to be of a knitted construction.
+Gym or Yoga clothing uses fabrics with exceptional stretch ability for easy movement which will likely require the fabric to be cotton, nylon or lycra.
 Apparel for long-distance running will keep the wearer in good comfort if it has excellent moisture wicking properties to enable sweat to transfer from the inside to the outside for the garment.
 Performance clothing for outdoor sports in the winter or snow sports should use breathable fabrics with very good insulating properties.

-In wealthy and rising economies, sportswear is a major consumption category in the personal health, luxury goods and leisure space, associated with aggressive media presence and marketing strategies of global scope, often centered around endorsements from celebrity athletes.
-At the very highest levels of performance, the durability requirement of a costly and technically advanced item of sportswear can be as short as a single competitive event.
-At lower levels of competition and participation, there are many possible trade-offs between form, function, aesthetics (fashion), performance style, durability and cost.
-This has led to an almost bewildering array of product offerings, especially where the collision between all these variables is most intense, in particular footwear (most especially runners and court shoes), with seasonal issues, tweaks, and respins from all the major brands, elevated to the level of iconic symbols in some cultural subgroups.